mrets/Operating-Procedures/api-docs/scenarios/retire-certificates.md

 }
 ```

-Then select a Retirement Account and include it in a post call like this:
+Then select a Retirement Account and include it in a POST call like this:

 ```json
 "to_account": {